Navigating Voices – How to Make the Most of Your Experience

 Correctly writing a proposal for your audition will help make you stand out.
 Not only do clients hire you for your voice, they also want a professional with certain skills/qualities.
 A good proposal should greet the client (with their name, if possible), thank them for the opportunity to audition, and provide a basic introduction of yourself, your experience, and the services you can provide.

 If the client has a sample script, make sure to read that as your audition (but not more than 30 seconds!).
-This helps them figure out if you’re the best fit for the gig.
+This helps them determine if you’re the best fit for the gig.
 The easier you make this process for them, the better.

 Don’t Underestimate Yourself